 In the present study, the antimicrobial resistance levels were higher in countries where more than two thirds of antimicrobials were sold in enteral forms, which reflects the importance of using parenteral medications for individual animals rather than enteral mass medications via feed.
-The overall sales data collected by EMA show that most veterinary antimicrobials in Belgium, Germany, Italy, Spain, and the United Kingdom were sold in enteral forms, such as premixes, oral powders, and oral solutions, while parenteral medications were preferred in Finland, and both enteral and parenteral forms were commonly used in Estonia and Latvia.
+The overall sales data collected by EMA and summarized in Table 4 show that most veterinary antimicrobials in Belgium, Germany, Italy, Spain, and the United Kingdom were sold in enteral forms, such as premixes, oral powders, and oral solutions, while parenteral medications were preferred in Finland, and both enteral and parenteral forms were commonly used in Estonia and Latvia.
 This finding is supported by Sjölund et al. (2016), who compared antimicrobial use in Belgium, France, Germany, and Sweden and found that the overall use of antimicrobials was highest in German pig herds and lowest in Swedish herds, and antimicrobials were usually given in enteral forms, except in Sweden, where parenteral forms were preferred.
+According to EMA (2013), the sales of orally administered antimicrobials are a reasonable estimate of group treatments, because premixes and the majority of oral powders and oral solutions are applicable for group treatment while the sales of small packages of oral powders and oral solutions sufficient for treatment of only a single or a few animals is very low.
 Frequent use of oral antimicrobials indicates that mass medications are common in certain countries.
-By contrast, parenteral forms are preferred in Northern Europe, which indicates more prudent use of antimicrobial agents mostly targeting individual animals rather than groups of animals.
+By contrast, parenteral forms are preferred in Northern Europe (EMA, 2013), which indicates more prudent use of antimicrobial agents mostly targeting individual animals rather than groups of animals.

-Veterinary antimicrobial sales have generally decreased in the EU during recent years.
-However, obvious differences occur between the countries.
-This conclusion was also made by Grave et al. (2012) when they studied the antimicrobial sales data from 2005 to 2009 in nine European countries.
-These major differences cannot solely be explained by the different proportions of production animal species in European countries.
-Several other factors, such as prices and antimicrobial drug availability, along with management systems and the infectious disease situation likely affect antimicrobial use (Grave et al., 2012; EMA 2013; 2020).
-In addition, veterinarians are influenced by numerous intrinsic and extrinsic factors, such as personal opinions and knowledge, public health issues, risk avoidance, and financial dependency on farmers, and such factors are often conflicting when antimicrobials are prescribed (Speksnijder et al., 2015).
-Economic incentives may encourage veterinarians to prescribe antimicrobial drugs.
-However, for example veterinarians in Finland are not allowed to financially profit from selling antimicrobials or other prescription medications.
-According to guidelines by the European Commission (2015), one key factor in prudent antimicrobial use is to avoid any financial or material benefits for the suppliers or prescribers of medications.
+We observed major differences in veterinary antimicrobial use between the countries.
+This variation cannot solely be explained by the different proportions of production animal species in European countries, because the antimicrobial use also depends on several other factors, such as the infectious disease situation, economic incentives, and the culture of prescribing antimicrobials (Grave et al., 2012; EMA, 2013, Speksnijder et al., 2015, EMA; 2020).
+For example, veterinarians in Finland are not allowed to financially profit from selling antimicrobials or other prescription medications.
+According to guidelines by the European Commission (2015), one key factor in prudent antimicrobial use is to avoid any financial or material benefits for the suppliers or prescribers of medicines.

-However, some limitations of our study should be considered when interpreting the results.
+Some limitations of our study should be considered when interpreting the results.
 Sales data are an indirect way to simulate the use of antimicrobial agents, as there are no available data on actual antimicrobial use.
 Dosages vary between and within the classes of antimicrobial agents and between animal species, the proportions of domestic animal species differ by country, and the population correction unit represents all animals, not only pigs.
 In addition, the population correction unit is a mathematical unit of measurement only and does not represent any actual animal population possibly treated with antimicrobials.
 Hence, a detailed comparison is difficult, and ESVAC reports should be interpreted carefully (EMA, 2013 and 2020).
-More reliable monitoring and collection of data on actual antimicrobial use are needed to evaluate its effect to the development and control of antimicrobial resistance.
-Despite the limitations of our study and the multilateral nature of antimicrobial resistance as a phenomenon, the present study shows that the use of antimicrobial agents is a key factor in the development of antimicrobial resistance.
+Despite the limitations of our study and the multifactorial nature of antimicrobial resistance as a phenomenon, the present study shows that the use of antimicrobial agents is a key factor in the emergence of antimicrobial resistance.
+Our study also shows differences in general antimicrobial policies between the countries.
 Similarly, Chantziaras et al. (2013) found that antimicrobial use positively correlated with antimicrobial resistance of Escherichia coli isolates.